robertleonhardt/PyDRT/README.md

 # PyDRT
 PyDRT is a lightweight Python implementation of the regularization-regression DRT with basis functions.
 The present code is published as part of the following work:
 > Leonhardt, et al. (2024).
-"Reconstructing the distribution of relaxation times with analytical basis functions" Journal of Power Sources, Submitted, DOI: t.b.d.
+"Reconstructing the distribution of relaxation times with analytical basis functions" Journal of Power Sources 652, DOI: 10.1016/j.jpowsour.2025.237403

 DRT can help you to deconvolute your impedance spectra, providing insights into the underlying processes of your electrochemical systems.
 An example is illustrated below.